 Diets and supplements with added ingredients are also available for rabbits with arthritis.
 These items are designed for aiding in the treatment of osteoarthritis in rabbits but may not be enough by themselves to completely resolve the limping.
 Omega fatty acids, glucosamine, turmeric, and other natural ingredients may help your rabbit feel better and prevent further joint problems in the future.

 If your rabbit spends time on rough surfaces, they may grind their nails down naturally but most pet rabbits require regular nail trims.
 If a rabbit goes too long without a nail trim, the nails will continue to grow and sometimes grow into the pad of the foot or break off at the quick and cause pain or discomfort.

 Joints can become dislocated in rabbits like they can other animals and people.
 When a joint "pops out of place" it is called a dislocation and sometimes it needs help going back into place.
 If a joint is dislocated (such as the hip or knee joint), your rabbit may limp until it pops back into place.
-If a joint is dislocated for too long it cannot be replaced so do not wait to see what happens if you suspect your rabbit has a dislocation; make an appointment with your vet.
+If a joint is dislocated for too long, it cannot be replaced.
+Do not wait to see what happens if you suspect your rabbit has a dislocation; make an appointment with your vet.

 Soft Tissue Injuries

 Sprains, strains, and other soft-tissue injuries may cause your rabbit to limp.
 A fracture or dislocation may outwardly look similar to a soft tissue injury but surgery is not needed.
 Anti-inflammatory and pain medications are usually prescribed along with rest, but thankfully soft tissue injuries usually self-correct over time (unless a ligament or tendon is torn which will require an MRI or CT scan to diagnose).